Rough sex murder defense: Legislative proposals

-In the UK, the Domestic Abuse Bill 2019, which included a provision against the 'rough sex' murder defence, was debated before the 2019 prorogation of Parliament.
+In the UK, the Domestic Abuse Bill 2019, which included a provision against the "rough sex" murder defence, was debated before the 2019 prorogation of Parliament.
 Labour MP Harriet Harman and Conservative MP Mark Garnier advocated the bill; Harman believes that men should be prosecuted for murder even if they did not intend to kill their partner.
 Boris Johnson, prime minister of the United Kingdom, said "I agree with Harriet Harman that the '50 Shades defence' is unacceptable and we'll make sure the law is clear on this."
 Jeremy Corbyn, former leader of the Labour party, said that he would re-introduce the time-lapsed bill if elected: "We will make sure that the ‘50 Shades defence’ is banned, including it directly in our bill."
 Former Liberal Democrat leader Jo Swinson also said that her party supports a statutory ban on the use of the defense.
 On 6 July 2020, MPs voted in favour of the Domestic Abuse Bill, which brought into statute R v Brown case law, (a decision of 1993 of the highest UK court that holds that a person cannot consent to harm amounting to actual bodily harm during sado-masochism, as the criminal law in general abhors harm to that degree); the Bill included the introduction of a Director of Public Prosecutions review in cases of domestic killing when prosecutors suggest a lesser crime of manslaughter.
 The Domestic Abuse Bill received Royal Assent on 29 April 2021, becoming the Domestic Abuse Act 2021.

+Criticism

+Barristers have criticised whether the "rough sex defence" is a defence which actully exists, noting that intent is required for a murder charge and pointing out that consent has never been a defense in homicide cases.

+The decision to codify R v Brown has also been criticised by several barristers who have described it as "a horrendous intrusion into human rights and freedoms", an "extreme measure" and have argued that "The law makes the distinction [between murder and manslaughter] because murder charges are, rightly, reserved for instances when someone deliberately and intentionally causes someone at least serious harm which results in their death".